redis-developer/redis-om-spring-skeleton-app/README.md

 * Java 11 or higher
 * Spring Boot 2.6.4 (included by Redis OM Spring)
 * A [Redis](https://redis.io) database with the [RediSearch](https://redisearch.io) module version TODO or higher installed.
-We've provided a `docker-compose.yml` for this.
-You can also [sign up for a free 30Mb database with Redis Enterprise Cloud](https://redis.com/try-free/) - be sure to check the box to install RediSearch when creating your cloud database, follow [this guide](https://developer.redis.com/create/rediscloud/).
+We've provided a `docker-compose.yml` with Redis Stack for this.
+You can also [sign up for a free 30Mb database with Redis Enterprise Cloud](https://redis.com/try-free/) - be sure to check the box to configure a Redis Stack instance, follow [this guide](https://developer.redis.com/create/rediscloud/).
 * [curl](https://curl.se/), or [Postman](https://www.postman.com/) - to send HTTP requests to the application.
 We'll provide examples using curl in this document.
 * Optional: [RedisInsight](https://redis.com/redis-enterprise/redis-insight/), a free data visualization and database management tool for Redis.
 When downloading RedisInsight, be sure to select version 2.x.